We will begin actively hiring people in Feb/Mar 2019, but feel free to check out the job description below!

 You must work carefully and be detail-oriented.
 We pride ourselves on having very exacting quality standards – CSA members and market customers love it, and our wholesale customers demand it.
 To the degree that we have any control over our farm (the weather being entirely beyond our control), we have been successful because our quality is consistently superior.
 We want to feel good about the food that we give to others.

 At the same time, you must be fast.
 Not sloppy, rushed, or careless, but quick and efficient.
-We strive to make our living by farming, and while we fully appreciate all the quality of life benefits of farming – being outdoors, eating great food, being physically active – time is money; and money pays you, pays us, and keeps the farm around for the next season.
-We’re pretty fast, so you can watch how we do things.
+We strive to make our living by farming, and while we fully appreciate all the quality of life benefits of farming – being outdoors, eating great food, being physically active – time is money.
+And money pays you, pays us, and keeps the farm around for the next season.
+We’re pretty fast, so you can watch how we do things, and we’ll teach you.
 Efficiency is equal parts technique and attitude.

 You must communicate, cooperate, and have a positive attitude.
 We’re a small farm, so we’ll all be spending a lot of time together.
 Best if it’s good time.
-There are few things more frustrating than work which was left undone or done poorly (and therefore needs to be re-done), or took too long and kept us from taking care of other important tasks.
+There are few things more frustrating than work which was left undone or done poorly (and therefore needs to be re-done – the worst!), or took too long and kept us from taking care of other important tasks.

 You do not need farming experience.
 A good work ethic is a far more important foundation.
 However, workers with experience are likely to start with higher pay and more responsibilities.